widberg/fmtk/docs/source/fueldevelopertools.rst

 Native Popup Menu
 -----------------

-When the game is launched in windowed mode with the ``-W`` command line option, right-clicking on the game window will bring up a native style popup menu with developer options.
+When the game is launched in windowed mode with the ``-W`` command-line option, right-clicking on the game window will bring up a native style popup menu with developer options.

 Immediate Mode Popup Menu
 -------------------------